AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Limitations
 -----------

-- Only supported on AWS and Azure.
+- In 6.7 micro-segmentation is only supported on AWS and Azure.
+Support for other clouds is not available in this release.
 - You can configure up to 500 app domains.
 - You can have up to 3000 CIDRs per app domain.
 - You can create up to 64 policies.